cob/customize.keyword.convert/others/convert/README.md

     * The field *neighborFieldName* must have one of the three following descriptions:
         * $text
         * $markdown
         * $file.
-The file must be either .xls or .xlsx
+The supported file extensions can be found at /integrationm/common/config/ConvertToConfig.SUPPORTED_INPUTS

+    * It currently converts plain text, markdown and files to PDF, with the resulting PDF having a useful width of 770.

 ### Needed credentials
     * In order to successfully use the https://www.convertapi.com/ endpoints, the user